emmasmth/fresh-capstone/README.md

 * Click the pinned getGFTD logo icon to the right of the search bar at the top of your screen.

 ## How to Test

+This project was tested in adherence with the methods used by the current development team of getGFTD.
+Currently, they manually test their work.
+To test this project, ensure that the database accurately reflects changes and that no errors appear on the logs.